Cloudy Diamonds Buyers Guide

 Cloudy diamonds aren’t always bad, depending on the severity of the cloudiness.
 If the cloudiness doesn’t take up a large portion of the diamond—specifically the table—then it can still be a beautiful stone.
 Or if there are a few small clouds on the edges, it won’t take away from the diamond’s beauty.
 They usually aren’t as noticeable and may even be covered by the ring setting.
 But a large cloud, on the other hand, can affect the transparency and beauty of a diamond.

 Besides the inclusions that can cause a diamond to be hazy, it’s also possible that the problem stems from the cleanliness of the stone.
 For instance, with normal wear, your engagement ring can look cloudy from grime, soap residue and oils.
 That’s why it’s important to know how to clean a diamond ring.
 If your diamond doesn’t sparkle as much as it used to, it’s probably due for a cleaning.
-You can clean the ring yourself or schedule an appointment at your jeweler.
+You can clean the ring yourself or schedule an appointment with your jeweler.

 Cloudy diamond prices are usually lower than non-cloudy diamonds.
 Because a clear, brilliant diamond will be more eye-catching, a cloudy diamond is priced lower.
 In our eyes, the lower price of a noticeably cloudy diamond is not worth it.

 You’re better off trying to get the lowest clarity grade that still offers an eye-clean, transparent diamond.
-You’ll save hundreds or thousands by choosing a lower grade over a high clarity graded diamond.
-For example, this eye-clean 1.06 Carat H/VS2 diamond from Blue Nile costs $5,804, while this 1.09 Carat IF/H diamond from Blue Nile costs $7,003.
+You’ll save hundreds or thousands by choosing a lower grade over a high-clarity graded diamond.
+For example, this eye-clean 1.06 carat H/VS2 diamond from Blue Nile costs $5,804, while this 1.09 carat IF/H diamond from Blue Nile costs $7,003.
 With all other qualities being equal, the VS2 diamond is $1,198—or 17%—less!

 That’s why it’s important to look at each diamond or get an expert’s help.